Beltane

 Beltane (/ˈbɛl.tein/ BEL-tayn) or Bealtaine (/ga/) is the Gaelic May Day festival, marking the beginning of summer.
 It is traditionally held on 1 May, or about midway between the spring equinox and summer solstice.
 Historically, it was widely observed in Ireland, Scotland, and the Isle of Man.
 In Ireland, the name for the festival in both Irish and English is Lá Bealtaine (/ga/).
-In Scottish Gaelic it is called Là Bealltainn (/gd/), and in Manx Gaelic Boaltinn or Boaldyn.
+In Scottish Gaelic it is Là Bealltainn (/gd/), and in Manx Gaelic Boaltinn or Boaldyn.
 It is one of the four main Gaelic seasonal festivals—along with Samhain, Imbolc, and Lughnasadh—and is similar to the Welsh Calan Mai.

 Beltane is mentioned in the earliest Irish literature and is associated with important events in Irish mythology.
-Also known as Cétshamhain ('first of summer'), it marked the beginning of summer and was when cattle were driven out to the summer pastures.
+Also known as Cétshamhain (possibly 'first of summer'), it marked the beginning of summer and was when cattle were driven out to the summer pastures.
 Rituals were performed to protect cattle, people and crops, and to encourage growth.
 Special bonfires were kindled, whose flames, smoke and ashes were believed to have protective powers.
 The people and their cattle would walk around or between bonfires and sometimes leap over the flames or embers.
 All household fires would be doused and then relit from the Beltane bonfire.

-These gatherings were accompanied by a feast, and some of the food and drink would be offered to the aos sí.
-Doors, windows, byres and livestock would be decorated with yellow May flowers, perhaps because they evoked fire.
+These gatherings were accompanied by a feast, and some of the food and drink would be offered to the aos sí (the 'fairy folk').
+Doors, windows, byres and livestock were decorated with yellow May flowers, perhaps because they evoked fire.
 In parts of Ireland, people made a May Bush: typically a thorn bush or branch decorated with flowers, ribbons, bright shells and rushlights.
 Holy wells were also visited, while Beltane dew was thought to bring beauty and maintain youthfulness.
-Many of these customs were part of May Day or Midsummer festivals in parts of Great Britain and Europe.
+Many of these customs were part of May Day or Midsummer festivals in parts of Great Britain and mainland Europe, such as Germanic celebrations of Walpurgis Night.

-Public celebrations of Beltane fell out of popularity by the 20th century, though some customs continue to be revived as local cultural events.
+Public celebrations of Beltane fell out of popularity by the 20th century, though some customs have been revived as local cultural events.
 Since the late 20th century, Celtic neopagans and Wiccans have observed a festival based on Beltane as a religious holiday.
 Neopagans in the Southern Hemisphere may mark the festival on 1 November.